ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 | serverId | **yes** | string| The ID of the server. |
 | nicId | **yes** | string| The ID of the NIC. |

-After retrieving a NIC, either by getting it by id, or as a create response object, you can call the `Delete` method directly on the object:
+After retrieving a NIC, either by getting it by id, or as a create response object, you can call the `Delete` method directly.

 ```
 var resp = nicApi.Delete(datacenterId, serverId, nicId);